One of Klobuchar’s Biggest Backers Is ‘the Worst Company in the World’

 But even among Minnesota politicians, Klobuchar ranks among Cargill’s favorites.
 The senator is the top recipient of donations from Cargill’s PAC and employees this cycle, receiving almost five times as much as the conglomerate’s next favorite member of Congress, and has been one of the company’s top recipients for much of her political career.

 Klobuchar has even sourced staff from Cargill’s ranks.
-In 2015, Klobuchar hired a former Cargill lobbyist who eventually rose to become her legislative director.
+In 2015, she hired a former Cargill lobbyist who eventually rose to become her legislative director.

 Klobuchar’s campaign denied that past votes that benefited the company were a result of anything other than the senator’s personal convictions, noting that she has authored antitrust legislation intended to prevent hyperconsolidation in industries like agriculture and has “led efforts to reform the farm support payment system.”